 His lifestyle and the movies he’s involved in demand some peak levels of strength.

 And, of course, his muscles have become his trademark.
 It’s probably not something that the average person can achieve quickly (unless you're supplementing with testosterone boosters or the vegan-friendly alternatives).
 Click here for Testofuel review.

-But if you work with a fitness coach and use some of the above Dwayne Johnson workout supplements, then this is within reach.
+But if you work with a fitness coach and use some of the above Dwayne Johnson supplements for your workout, then this is within reach.

 Hard work and commitment are the recipe -- it’s all down to figuring out if you have the grit within you.